-The new standard on financial instruments was issued on 24 July 2014 and replaces the existing guidance in IAS 39.
-IFRS 9 addresses the classification and measurement of financial assets and financial liabilities, introduces a new expected credit loss model for impairment of financial assets and establishes new rules for hedge accounting.
+The new standard on financial instruments was issued on 24 July 2014 and replaces the previous guidance in IAS 39.
+IFRS 9 addresses the classification and measurement of financial assets and financial liabilities, introduces a new expected credit loss (ECL) model for impairment of financial assets and establishes new rules for hedge accounting.

 IFRS 9 has been endorsed by the EU on 22 November 2016 and is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-In October 2017, the IASB published amendments to IFRS 9 relating to prepayment features with negative compensation.
-These amendments have not yet been endorsed by the EU.